-Executive Assistant Commissioner Edward E. Young, Air and Marine Operations
+Executive Assistant Commissioner Stephen A. Boyer, Air and Marine Operations

-Edward E. Young is the Executive Assistant Commissioner, U.S. Customs and Border Protection, Air and Marine Operations (AMO).
-AMO is a federal law enforcement organization dedicated to serving and protecting the American people through advanced aeronautical and maritime capabilities.
-With approximately 1,800 federal agents and mission support personnel, 240 aircraft, and 300 marine vessels operating throughout the United States, Puerto Rico, and U.S. Virgin Islands, AMO conducts its mission in the air and maritime environments at and beyond the border, and within the nation's interior.
+Stephen A. Boyer is the Executive Assistant Commissioner (EAC), Air and Marine Operations (AMO), U.S. Customs and Border Protection(CBP).
+AMO’s mission is to safeguard our nation by anticipating and confronting security threats through our aviation and maritime law enforcement expertise, innovative capabilities, and partnerships at the border and beyond.
+AMO has approximately 1,800 federal agents and mission support personnel, 240 aircraft, and 300 marine vessels operating throughout the United States, Puerto Rico, and U.S. Virgin Islands.
+We conduct our mission in the air and maritime environments at and beyond the border and within the nation's interior.

 EAC Boyer has over 27 years of federal law enforcement experience.
 He began his career in 1992 with the Department of Commerce, spending three years as a Special Agent in Seattle, Washington, and two years in Coos Bay, Oregon.
 In 1997, he transferred to the former U.S. Customs Service, Office of Investigations, Special Agent in Charge San Juan, Puerto Rico, as a Marine Enforcement Officer.
 From 2000 to 2012, EAC Boyer held various leadership and management positions, including Senior Marine Enforcement Officer, San Diego Air and Marine Branch; Operations Officer, San Diego Air and Marine Branch; Air and Marine Group Supervisor, San Diego Air and Marine Branch; Supervisory Air Interdiction Officer, Tucson Air Branch; and Supervisory Marine Interdiction Agent, National Marine Training Center.